-In her six seasons, Kloeckener has coached 15 All Conference selections—5 First Team All NEC Conference selections, along with 10 Second Team All NEC/MAAC Conference selections.
+In her seven seasons, Kloeckener has coached 21 All Conference selections—5 First Team All NEC selections, 3 First Team All MAAC selections, and 13 Second Team All NEC/MAAC Conference selections.
 In addition to these selections, she has helped guide former players to major conference awards.
 Kim Stow was chosen as a 2-Time All NEC Goalkeeper of the Year and NEC Denfensive Player of the Year, while Carisa Eye was chosen as NEC Offensive Player of the Year.

-Success has also been found in the classroom as Kloeckener has coached 34 NFHCA All Academic Squad award winners, as well as 9 All MAAC Academic team selections.
-Each of the last six years the Sacred Heart University Field Hockey team has been awarded the NFHCA Academic Team distinction, as the team has carried well over a 3.0 GPA.
-In 2012, the Sacred Heart Field Hockey team earned the 2nd Highest GPA in the Nation, with a 3.55 GPA, while in 2014 the team's 3.55 GPA was third highest.
+Success has also been found in the classroom as Kloeckener has coached 51 NFHCA All Academic Squad award winners, as well as 20 All MAAC Academic team selections.
+In all seven of her years, the Sacred Heart University Field Hockey team has been awarded the NFHCA Academic Team distinction, as the team has carried a GPA well over 3.0.
+In 2012, the Sacred Heart Field Hockey team earned the second highest GPA in the Nation with a 3.55 GPA, while in 2014 the team's 3.55 GPA was third highest.

 Kloeckener joined the Pioneer coaching staff at the beginning of the 2008 season after a four-year playing career at Ball State University, where she graduated in May of 2008.
 At Ball State, Kloeckener was part of a team that was the Mid-American Conference runner-up in 2006.
 She was recognized for her academic accomplishments, as she was named to the MAC All-Academic Team and was named to the National Field Hockey Coaches' Association Academic Team four straight years from 2004-07.